 2007 marked the fifth anniversary of Anime Boston, and over 11,000 fans came out to celebrate with the theme, Matsuri.
 Hallways at the convention center were decorated like a Japanese festival and included a tree where attendees could hang handwritten notes from the branches.
 Programing included the Cherry Blossom Ball, which required attendees to dress in formal wear or formally-appropriate cosplay, and gave them the opportunity to attend a ballroom dance lesson prior to the event.
 Major guests included voice actors Laura Bailey, Greg Ayres, Tom Wayland, Travis Willingham, Troy Baker, Mike McFarland, and Emily and Robert DeJesus.
 Although the convention moved from the first two floors of the Hynes Convention Center to the top two to allow for more programming space, the change was not as obvious as some had feared; cosplayers and other con attendees still packed the first floor as usual, eating, taking photos, playing games, and hanging about.
 Although attendance has grown steadily, this year it was felt as long lines for non-masquerade events were commonplace and the Dealer's Room became downright claustrophobic with narrow aisles and heavy traffic.

-Shiva's Weekend Breakdown:
+Sketch and Shiva's Weekend Breakdown:

-That afternoon I wore Kingdom Hearts Rinoa and had fun meeting some excellent cosplayers roaming the halls, including a Green Ranger from Power Rangers, a marvelous Link and Dark Link from The Legend of Zelda, and Michaela as a fantastic Valor Sora from Kingdom Hearts II.
-I also finally got to meet Natalie, who was wearing her Lady Caterina regalia from Trinity Blood.
-She was super nice and since we had a photoshoot planned together for Saturday it was great to get to know each other in person ahead of time.
+Friday morning Sketch went to man his art table while Shiva got into her new Super Sailor Chibimoon costume for Hall Cosplay judging.
+She was happy with the costume but felt the wig needed more work and was pretty self-conscious about it.
+After judging she took photos with Bruce O'Bryan who made her feel better about the whole thing before she hit up opening ceremonies and stopped by the Sailor Moon meetup, taking "family" pics with Tuxedo Mask and Super Sailor Moon.
+That afternoon Shiva wore Dion Rogers' Rinoa for the Kingdom Hearts meetup and had fun meeting some excellent cosplayers roaming the halls, including a Green Ranger from Power Rangers, a marvelous Link and Dark Link from The Legend of Zelda, and a fantastic Valor Sora from Kingdom Hearts II.
+She also finally got to meet Natalie, who was wearing her Lady Caterina regalia from Trinity Blood; they had a photoshoot planned together for Saturday so it was great to get to know each other ahead of time.